Tochitaikai Yū: Sumo career

-After graduating high school, he decided to pursue sumo and entered the Kasugano stable.
-He made his debut in the November 2017 tournament before his high school graduation.
-In the January 2018 tournament, he was in the jonokuchi division and advanced to the championship match with a record of 6 wins and 1 loss, where he faced off against his former high school classmate, Kototebakari Toshiki (later known as Kotoshōhō Yoshinari), and won the jonokuchi championship despite losing to Kototebakari earlier in his fourth match.
-The following March tournament, he was promoted to the jonidan division where he beat Kototebakari in the opening match, finishing with 7 wins and no losses, and winning the jonidan championship.
+Tochitaikai decided to pursue sumo after graduating high school, and entered the Kasugano stable.
+Prior to his high school graduation, he made his debut in the November 2017 tournament.
+In the January 2018 tournament, he was placed in the jonokuchi division and advanced to the championship match with a record of 6 wins and 1 loss, where he faced off against his former high school classmate, Kototebakari Toshiki (later known as Kotoshōhō Yoshinari).
+In the match, Tochitaikai avenged his earlier loss in the tournament to Kototebakari and won the jonokuchi championship.
+In the subsequent March tournament, he was promoted to the jonidan division where he beat Kototebakari in the opening match.
+Tochitaikai finished with 7 wins and no losses, winning his first jonidan championship.
 In May, he was promoted to the sandanme division.
-The following July tournament, he experienced his first losing record since his debut, but still earned promotion to the makushita division in the November tournament that year.
+During the following tournament in July, Tochitaikai experienced his first losing record since his debut, but still earned promotion to the makushita division in the November tournament that year.

-In 2019, in the July tournament, he rose to seventh place in the west makushita division, it was his first time to be ranked within the top 15 in the makushita division.
-In the November tournament, he rose to fourth place in the east makushita division, it was his first time being ranked within the top 5 of the division.
-In the first half of the November tournament, he had 3 wins and 1 loss, in his fifth bout he had his first juryo match, and lost to Wakamotoharu, he then lost three straight matches, resulting in a losing record.
+In the July 2019 tournament, Tochitaikai rose to seventh place in the western makushita division, and entered the top 15 makushita rankings for the first time.
+Prior to the November tournament of that year, he rose to fourth place in the eastern makushita division, entering the top 5 for the first time.
+He started the first half of the November tournament with 3 wins and 1 loss before facing Wakamotoharu in his first juryo match.
+Tochitaikai lost to Wakamotoharu and suffered three consecutive losses afterwards, resulting in a losing record.

-In the March 2020 tournament he was ranked in 15th place in the makushita division, but in the September 2022 tournament, he returned to fourth place in the west makushita division, it was his first time to be ranked within the top 5 in the makushita division in 16 tournaments, he won his second juryo match against Gonoyama in the final match, resulting in a winning record of 4 wins and 3 losses, it was his first time to be ranked within the top 5 in the makushita division.
-In the November tournament, where he was ranked as the 2nd East Makushita, he lost the fifth match and finished with 3 wins and 4 losses.
+Heading into the March 2020 tournament, Tochitaikai was ranked in 15th place in the makushita division, but quickly returned to fourth place in the west makushita division before the September 2022 tournament.
+That month, he won his second juryo match against Gonoyama in the tournament final, finishing with a winning record of 4 wins and 3 losses and staying in the top 5 in the makushita division.
+In the November tournament, where he was the second-ranked makushita in the eastern division, he lost his fifth match and finished with 3 wins and 4 losses.